tarsbase/poki-launcher/README.md

 **Work in progress**

-Poki Laucher is an application launcher for Linux.
-It tracks app useage then ranks apps basesd on frecency and fuzzy search.
+Poki Launcher is an application launcher for Linux.
+It tracks app usage then ranks apps based on frecency and fuzzy search.
 It's written in Rust and QML.